 “We recognize that millions of Americans suffer from insomnia and rely on these drugs to help them sleep better at night,” FDA Acting Commissioner Dr. Ned Sharpless said in an agency news release.

-However, “while these incidents are rare, they are serious and it’s important that patients and health care professionals are aware of the risk,” he added.
+However, “while these incidents are rare, they are serious and it’s important that patients and health care are aware of the risk,” he added.
 “These incidents can occur after the first dose of these sleep medicines or after a longer period of treatment, and can occur in patients without any history of these behaviors and even at the lowest recommended doses.”

 The relationship between this type of drugs and complicated sleep behaviors has been included in the labeling of those drugs.
 The current labeling changes should make the warning much more prominent, however, representing the possibility of severe harm and death, the FDA said.